 Aside from individual consultations, Vital Kompass offers a variety of lectures, workshops, circles of sharing and creative activities and asks you to be curious and to challenge yourself.

-Yes, the range of topics and the type of conversations diverse.
-The breadth of it includes our inner world and how we put ourselves in the external world.
+The breadth of each activity considers our inner world and how we put ourselves in the external world.

 A couple of tips below that sets the frame of our conversations, so you can join us bringing your curiosity and kindness:

 As a society, we tend to value actions and situations that happen in the outside world.
 Knowledge of current affairs and the economic situation, the news, the latest neighbourhood development is important.
 The system we live in validates a well informed person.
 There is a saying "Information is power", nevertheless, there is a lack of validation of the inner world and its importance in living.
 The demand for action in a productive way, according to the system, makes people feel uncomfortable if they are doing nothing or dedicating time for themselves, exploring feelings, healing emotional wounds.

 In order to make conscious choices that can guide us attentive to our essential needs, it is important to have information about the world, but also to be aware of our emotions, feelings and thoughts, as information of our inner state.

 As we develop awareness of our inner life we become familiarised with dynamics regarding comfort zones, prejudice, tendencies and how we relate to news in the outside world.

 It is crucial to be aware of our emotions, feelings and thoughts as we relate to others and to situations.
 This process allows us to make more conscious decisions, taking into consideration ourselves and others.